hemuprabu/E-Commerce_Back_End/README.md

 ## Description:

-E-Commerce Back End is a command-line application that helps businesses manage their employees, departments, and roles efficiently.
-With E-Commerce Back End, users can add, view, update, and delete employees, departments, and roles in a centralized database.
+E-Commerce Back End project involves building the back end for an e-commerce site using Express.js API and Sequelize to interact with a PostgreSQL database.

 ## Installation: